MrKriss/vigilance/README.rst

 Compatibility
 -------------

-Written for Python 3 but with Python 2.x support via the `future <http://python-future.org/>`_ package.
-Tested on Python 2.7, as well as 3.3 and 3.4.
+Tested on Python 3.3 and 3.4.

 Licence
 -------